 Contact Nic Bertino for more information about Web services.

 Visit the Web Publishing site for Commonspot help and reference, information about site design, and Publisher resources.

-The award winning Santa Clara Magazine is edited and designed by OMC and published quarterly: September, December, March, and June.
+The award winning Santa Clara Magazine is edited and designed by OMC and published quarterly: Fall, Winter, Spring, and Summer.
 It is mailed free of charge to alumni and friends of Santa Clara University, and the contents are available online at santaclaramagazine.com.
 We welcome story ideas, comments, and contributions from alumni (including photos) for the Class Notes section.

 - Submit a Class Note

 - Send a comment

 - Update your address for receiving the magazine